 Thaddeus BarsottiBorn on the farm in Capay, Thaddeus showed an early proficiency in the machine shop and is responsible for designing some of the custom tractor modifications and tools used on the farm today.
 In 2004, Thaddeus graduated with a degree in Agriculture Engineering from Cal Poly in San Luis Obispo and moved to San Francisco to start the company’s first retail store and pursue his appreciation for the art of real food and cuisine at culinary school.
 In 2005, Thaddeus felt driven to continue his connection to the family farm and took on the role as farm manager, actively focusing on selecting, growing and testing specialty produce varieties – chosen for taste not transportability.
 Today, Thaddeus continues his work of growing a better food system through our own farm and our connection to our farm partners.
 As a well-spoken and passionate advocate for local and sustainable food systems, he shares his farm experiences with our CSA members in a weekly farm news, leads classes for future farmers, participates in panels/conferences and speaks with the media as an industry expert on the progressive change in our food system.
-Thaddeus and Moyra, who also works in the family company, have two children, Lola and Lucca.
+Thaddeus and Moyra, who also works in the family company, have three children, Lola, Lucca and Julien.

 Freeman BarsottiFreeman got an early entrepreneurial start on the farm by growing and selling lilacs and wildflowers at farmers markets as a young child.
 Graduating in 2005 with a degree in Bio-Resource and Agricultural Engineering from Cal Poly in San Luis Obispo, his senior project was a highly uniform and efficient irrigation system designed for orchard and row crops on the farm.
 In 2006, he devoted complete attention to opening and managing the Farm Fresh To You store in the San Francisco Ferry Building, bringing organic fruits and vegetables and specialty artisan foods to Bay Area commuters and visitors.
 With his work on the farm and in the retail store, he quickly gained a proficiency in finance and business operations and created the first complex routing system for Farm Fresh To You deliveries.
 Today, Freeman continues his commitment to building a strong financial model for farmers to connect produce directly to consumers by strategically managing our current programs and expanding the convenience and service we can offer to our CSA members and our farm partners.
-Freeman and Carol, who also works in the family company, have two children, Imogen and Ainsley.
+Freeman and Carol, who also works in the family company, have three children, Imogen, Ainsley and Jamison.

 Noah BarnesNoah’s commitment to the family farm is evident in photos of the early days.
-With sleeves rolled up, Noah leant a hard-working hand to everyday farm work and helping to sell the family’s organic produce at farmers markets.
+With sleeves rolled up, Noah lent a hard-working hand to everyday farm work and helping to sell the family’s organic produce at farmers markets.
 He spent his sophomore year in high school living on a farm in Germany as an exchange student.
 In 1996, Noah graduated with a degree in Agricultural Economics and German from UC Davis.
 Still very interested in agriculture, Noah was drawn to the international arena and after college, moved to San Francisco and began working in the field of international commodities, specializing in dry beans, peas and lentils.
 During that time, Noah stayed connected to the farm by supervising accounting and sharing his business experience.
 In 2004, he came back to the farm full-time and developed the farm’s wholesale business model with restaurants and markets.
 Today, Noah focuses on strategic business partnerships while managing our continued strength in the wholesale and farmers markets areas.
-Noah and Camille have four children, Jonah, Kathleen, Aurora and Samuel.
+Noah and Camille, an OB/GYN with Sutter Medical Group, have four children, Jonah, Kathleen, Aurora and Samuel.